RolandRitt/Matlab-NestedMap/README.md

 # Matlab-NestedMap

 Matlab implementation for nested maps (map of maps).
 This class implements easy set and get access for multible keys.
+It is a subclass from the 'containers.Map' class.
 The syntax is the following:
 Generate a new MapNested object:

     NMapobj = MapNested(); %generate a new object